Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ![Img Txt]({% link content-accelerator/images/aca-admin-main-settings.png %}){:height="600px" width="800px"}_7a7b993f63b2140e.png)

 The date comparison section allows the administrator to set up date rules based on other questions in the form.
-For example, this can be used to specify that an answer to the &quot;end date&quot; question must be after the &quot;start date&quot; question.
+For example, this can be used to specify that an answer to the "end date" question must be after the "start date" question.
 Simply select the question you want to compare to after clicking the [load all values] button (question selected must be a Date field), and select the operand value.
 Click the [clear criteria] button to clear out the question token if needed.

 Click the save button to save changes.
 Date rules can also be deleted to return the calendar back to an open calendar if needed.